 Have questions?
 Call us now at 844-685-9200 for a Free Case Evaluation.

 The harassing company pays our fees.

-According to the BBB, Thomas George Associates, Ltd. was founded in 1970 and incorporated in 1980.
-The BBB lists TGA as a collection agency.
+According to the BBB, Thomas George Associates, Ltd. is a legitimate collection agency founded in 1970 and incorporated in 1980.
 Buzzfile estimates TGA’s annual revenue at $5.7 million and the size of its headquarters staff at 50 employees, with an estimated total of 57 employees at all locations.

 According to its website, Thomas George Associates is “the first choice of insurance carriers across the nation, to help increase cash flow position, streamline billing issues, and maximize insurance recoveries.”
 TGA’s “experienced team members are trained to understand that the art of collection is not an exact science, requiring the practice of general common sense, lateral thinking, and exceptional negotiation skills.”